 It was great fun.
 That’s it, no introduction needed.
 I’m going straight for the jugular on this one!
 Despite previously being somewhat of a skeptic on anything VR related, I also believe in a lot of cases it’s hard to have a stong opinion on something without first having an experience with that something.
-And so I had my first experience with virtual reality with my Oculus headset awkwardly strapped to my face and my touch controllers waving around clumsily as I entered the VR world of SUPERHOT.
+And so I had my first experience of virtual reality with my Oculus headset awkwardly strapped to my face and my touch controllers waving around clumsily as I entered the VR world of SUPERHOT.

 Somehow, the only time I’ve talked about Horizon Zero Dawn here on The Reticule was during EGX 2016 where I squeezed in one small paragraph about the game in my Day One Report.
 I really don’t understand how I didn’t take a closer look at the game before launch back in February, or even after I started playing the game in May.
-It is quite brilliant, and surely a highlight of this generation, and shockingly is actually an open world game that…
+It is quite brilliant, and surely a highlight of this generation, and shockingly is actually an open world game that I have completed. …

 Welcome to The Reticule’s definitive roundup of gaming releases throughout July 2017.
 All release dates stated are for the EU, across all currently available platforms including Playstation, Xbox, PC, mobile and others.

 There are so many indie racers that one needs to do something different to get my attention.
 It can be bringing back an old school type of racing (Mantis Burn’s top down style), or offer something more special.
 Drive!Drive!Drive! or Drive³ as it is colloquially known by developer Gordon Midwood from different cloth has that something special. …

 I wrote the following about Drive!Drive!Drive! in my report from day two of EGX, “If this falls through the cracks of public consciousness, I’ll be disappointed.”
 I take a look around today, and I find that the game has been released on Steam and the PlayStation Store.
 This pleases me, as this unique racer showed great potential when I checked it out in Birmingham. …

 When a game is described by the developers as containing “surly gelatinous characters, brutal mêlée fight sequences, and absurdly hazardous environments” with the action taking place in a fictional place known as Beef City, you know it’s going to be fun.
 This is Gang Beasts, and I’ve got some quick hit thoughts after playing a bit of the online beta.